“If you couldn’t play at all, would you be a valuable teammate every day?”

 - When life is unfair?

 The bottom line is this: Will your body language, energy, words, and actions serve the team?
-Or will they serve you?
+Or will it be about you?

 Why It Matters So Much

-Why does this matter so much?
+Why does it matter so much to be a great teammate in these moments?
 Well, it matters because great teams aren’t just made up of stars, starters, and coaches.
 Great teams are made up of a collective group of people who enthusiastically accept the roles given to them.
 Great teams are made up of people who don’t care about who’s getting the credit, praise, or reward.
 Great teams may have a “star”, but it’s all the unseen members—and their unseen work that nobody talks about—who make the team great.
 And we all want to be a part of a great team right?!

 However, it’s about more than becoming a great team.
 Being a valuable teammate really matters because there will be days when: